As an Amazon Associate we earn from qualifying purchases.

-- Some breast tapes are not waterproof.
-Avoid wearing tapes when going to the gym and use a well-fitting sports bra instead.
+- Some breast isn’t waterproof.
+Avoid wearing tape when going to the gym and use a well-fitted sports bra instead.

-- Boob tapes are usually easy to remove.
-However, you can saturate it with olive or body oil to lose adhesiveness.
+- Boob tape is usually easy to remove.
+However, if you’re having a hard time, you can saturate it with olive or body oil to lose adhesiveness.

 - Don’t rip the tape off like a bandaid, as this will only hurt your skin.
 Instead, pull the tape back against itself.

 - Don’t try to remove the tape while taking a cold shower.
-Some boob tapes are waterproof or sweatproof, so contact with water will only make the tapes stickier.
+Some boob tape is waterproof or sweatproof, so contact with water will only make the tape stickier.